mattzeunert/mattzeunert.github.io/_posts/2017-01-22-simulating-buttons-in-chrome-object-inspector.md

 While we can calculate the sum for the object synchronously, what happens if the response can't be synchronous?
 In that case a simple getter won't work.

-However, we can still use a getter and then when the asynchronous response is ready print the response to the console.
+However, we can still use a getter as a button and then print the asynchronous response to the console.

-For example, [Object History Debugger](https://github.com/mattzeunert/Object-History-Debugger) (which shows past values of an object property) adds an asynchronous `prettyPrint` function to certain objects.
+For example, [Object History Debugger](https://github.com/mattzeunert/Object-History-Debugger) adds an asynchronous `prettyPrint` function to certain objects.
 Because of this, the getter merely calls `prettyPrint` and then returns a message saying the response will apppear in the console.

 {% highlight javascript %}
 Object.defineProperty(PropertyHistory.prototype, "clickDotsToPrettyPrint", {